MonkeyGripp: Ergonomic Tank Extenders

 We are so confident that once you try MonkeyGripps that you won't ever want to ride without them.
 All MonkeyGripp products come with a money back guarantee (see details below).

 The outside leg does all of the work while hanging off the bike in a turn.
-Traction pads provide a little bit of friction for your outside leg while our products provide substantial support.
-Single-piece MotoGP style tank extensions add extra surface area for traction pads but they don't add ergonomic support like MonkeyGripps.
+Traction pads provide a little bit of friction for your outside leg while our products provide substantial physical support.
+Large carbon fiber tank shrouds add extra surface area for traction pads but they don't add ergonomic support like a MonkeyGripp tank extender.
 The difference is in the shape where your leg meets the tank.
 The curved shape wraps around the top of your outside leg to support your body weight with much less effort.
 The result is riding with more comfort, more confidence and less effort that you have to experience for yourself to believe!

 MonkeyGripps' curved "overhang" also provides remarkable support and stability during hard braking.
 Braking really hard shifts your body weight onto your arms, wrists and hands if you can't grip the tank enough to hold yourself back.
-Squeezing MonkeyGripps with both of your legs while hard braking helps minimize the forward and upward movement of your body.
+Squeezing MonkeyGripps with both legs while hard braking helps minimize the forward and upward movement of your body and minimizes your weight shifting onto the bars.

 Rider Setback (RS):